About the South African Institute of Race Relations (SAIRR)

 - The Institute will review all completed online applications and only short-listed applicants will be communicated.

-- Short-listed applicants will be provided with a list of required documents for completion of application process.
-Required documents must be completed on or before November 16, 2018.
+- Short-listed applicants will be provided with a list of required documents for completion of the application process.
+Required documents must be completed on or before 30 September 2021.

 Telephone: 011 482 7221